Jaime Aparicio Otero: Private activities

 From May 1997 to December 2002, he worked at the Organization of American States first as Senior Advisor to the Secretary General and former President of Colombia César Gaviria and later as Executive Secretary of the Summits of the Americas.
 In that capacity, he coordinated the Summit of the 34 Heads of State of the Americas in Quebec City in 2002.
 At the OAS, Ambassador Aparicio had first hand experience dealing with political crisis, electoral conflicts, political mediation and threats to democracy throughout Latin America and the Caribbean.
 In that capacity, he established an institutionalized mechanism for civil society to participate in the Summits of the Americas process.
 He coordinated the efforts of the Organization to initiate a dialogue with private companies of the Americas to promote Corporate Social Responsibility as a key factor to contribute to sustainable development.

 Aparicio, Arp and Associates LLC

 Ambassador Aparicio with Cuban dissidents and human rights activists Guillermo Fariñas and Elizardo Sánchez.

 Aparicio created his advisory firm Aparicio, Arp & Associates LLC in 2010 which is specialized in public and private international law.

-Aparicio, Arp and Associates LLC represented Maude Versini in her case against the State of Mexico in the Inter-American Human Rights Commission in Washington, D.C.
+Aparicio, Arp and Associates LLC represented Maude Versini in her case against Mexico at the Inter-American Commission on Human Rights in Washington, D.C.
 Maude, a French-Mexican citizen, divorced Arturo Montiel, former Governor of the State of Mexico and moved back to France with their children.
 In December 2011, the children went to Mexico for a Christmas vacation with their father and never returned to France.

 For the next 3 years, the mother had no access to her children.
-On March 6, 2015, the IAHRC decided to grant precautionary measures (PM314-13), requesting that the State of Mexico immediately guarantees the children's access to their mother.
+On March 6, 2015, the IACHR decided to grant precautionary measures (PM314-13), requesting that Mexico immediately guarantees the children's access to their mother.